Why We Respond to All of Our Reviews (Positive and Negative)

 When your voice isn’t heard on a page discussing your company, you don’t control the narrative.
 Even if the reviewers are saying positive things about you, you’re missing out on an opportunity to look even better!

 This Help Scout post had a great point about encouraging companies to read reviews as if they were being spoken directly to them in person, and responding in the same context.
 You certainly wouldn’t ignore someone who made a comment to you in real life.
-You also wouldn’t give a super brief response to an insight that was carefully thought out and detailed.
+You also wouldn’t give a super brief response to a carefully thought out and detailed insight.
 The same idea applies online.

 Making it Happen